-- Current Resume.
+- Current Resume (which is to be uploaded to the on-line application).
 Your educational background (colleges and universities attended), work experience, and any special skills that may enhance your application credentials should be included in this resume.

 - Official academic transcripts from all institutions attended.
 Transcripts in a language other than English must be accompanied by certified English translations.
 Transcripts must be mailed directly to the IWP Admissions Office from your home institution(s).
 A baccalaureate degree from an accredited institution is required.

 - Graduate Record Examination (GRE) scores (Not required for Executive and Professional MA).
 This exam must have been taken within the last five years.
 LSAT scores may be substituted.
 GRE scores are not required for an applicant whose baccalaureate degree is from a non-English language institution.
 IWP’s institutional code is 5474.
 See the GRE website more information about the exam.

 - TOEFL scores (for international students only).
 The results of the Test of English as a Foreign Language are required from students whose native language is not English, except for those who have completed a bachelor's degree at an accredited English language institution of higher learning or have demonstrated fluency in English in an interview at the Institute.
 For those taking the TOEFL, a minimum score of 600 (paper-based exam) or 95 (Internet-based exam) is required.
 TOEFL scores should not be more than two years old.
 The institutional code for The Institute of World Politics is 9022.
 Go to www.toefl.org for more information.